 Planks work all muscle groups in your core, help strengthen your entire body and you can pretty much do them anywhere.
 You pick a place: gym, home, hotel, airport, the park or wherever your heart desires.

 Plus, planks don’t require any equipment or involve any complex movements.
 It’s a bodyweight exercise – just you and your body, no equipment needed.
-You can use a yoga mat
+If you take it outside, like I did, you can use a yoga mat.

 Why are plank exercises good for your core?